TerranEncounter-cq/ECE445_ChipDispenser/notebooks/Qi/README.md

 ![Block Diagram](https://github.com/TerranEncounter-cq/ECE445_ChipDispenser/blob/main/notebooks/Qi/Block_Diagram%20V1%20(02_21).png)

 ### Reflections & Next Steps
 In today's session, we not only refined our understanding of the chip storage system but also explored the potential for similar technologies in different applications.
-Our next step will be to explore solutions to the text recognition problem in our chip storage system and to further develop the other project ideas.

 ---